samkaff/WormyTheWorm/README.md

 ## SSH & Paramiko

-Paramiko is Python implementation of SSHv2 proctocol and is the crux of WormyTheWorm's ability to infiltrate hosts on a local network.
+Paramiko is Python's implementation of SSHv2 proctocol and is the crux of WormyTheWorm's ability to infiltrate hosts on a local network.

 First, two subsequent "for" loops utilize the word lists defined in the "Brute Force" section above.
 Each "for" loop combination contains a different combination of "users" & "pwords", and SSH is attempted via Paramiko using each one.
 The variables "username" and "password", which are native to Paramiko, are defined.